 Arturia Mini V2 Review

-Going on with this amazing V Collection 4 by Arturia, I’m gonna review one of my favourite synths since I was a kid.
-Yeah, I know it’s pretty obvious, but, after years of playing and programming synths, the Minimoog Model D, still has something that makes it one of my favourites of all times.
-Arturia has made a great effort in emulating all that character and still add some great functionality which makes the Mini V2 much more flexible than the original hardware.
+Going on with this amazing V Collection 4 by Arturia, I’m gonna review one of my favorite synths since I was a kid.
+Yeah, I know it’s pretty obvious, but, after years of playing and programming synths, the Minimoog Model D, still has something that makes it one of my favorites of all time.
+Arturia has made a great effort in emulating all that character and still adds some great functionality which makes the Mini V2 much more flexible than the original hardware.
 Let’s check it out!

 A little bit of history, kids…

 There was a time when synthesizers were impenetrable huge and heavy machines, full of patch cords and available only at studios, and those big machines were mostly made by a man named Robert A. Moog, AKA Bob Moog.
 Moog modular, although they used keyboards as controllers, were not instruments made for keyboard players (well, of course, Keith Emerson is the exception of this rule).

 But then, sometime around the late 60s early 70s, an employer of Moog, started a project with spare modules and pieces and came out with the first portable synth that was meant to be used by keyboard players: the Minimoog.
 It went very popular among Jazz, Rock, and Soul Keyboard players, especially for solos.
 Think of Chick Corea, Rick Wakeman, Berny Warren, etc. More than 40 years later, the Minimoog is one of the coolest, most recognizable, and most sought-after Mono synths of all time!

 I’m not gonna get very much in deep on the architecture of the Minimoog, instead, I will just describe the modules and tell you about Arturia’s added functionality.